Alexandra Juhasz AIDS Activism VHS Collection

 Writing Desire

 Gift from the filmmaker.
-We went to the Whitney Indepdenent Studio together in the 1980s and I brought her to Pitzer in the early 2000s to show her work.
+We went to the Whitney Independent Studio together in the 1980s and I brought her to Pitzer in the early 2000s to show her work.
 I follow her current work on immigration and the environment.

 Finding Your Way: A Guide to Your Case in Family Court

-The first video I was paid to make in a summer internship during graduate school at the Department of Juvenile Justice.
+The first video I was paid to make in a summer internship during graduate school at the NYC Department of Juvenile Justice.
 I had very few skills, but they were happy with the video.
 It was edited at the foundational NYC community-video center, DCTV,…

 Memories from the Department of Amnesia; Art of Memory